Carl Sargeant

 Sargeant was removed from his Cabinet position and suspended from Welsh Labour on 3 November 2017 following allegations about his behaviour.
-He died four days later, reportedly taking his own life.
+He died four days later.
 On 11 July 2019, an inquest ruled his death a suicide.

 Background

 Sargeant was born in St Asaph, Flintshire, to Sylvia (née Hughes) and Malcolm Sargeant.
 Before becoming an Assembly Member, Sargeant worked as a process operator at the Warwick International Limited chemical manufacturing plant in Mostyn.
 He was also a quality and environmental auditor and a member of the site's Emergency Response Team.

 He trained as an industrial firefighter, and became a school governor of Deeside College and Ysgol Bryn Deva primary school.
 He was married, with a son and daughter.

 Political career

 His political career began as an elected member of Connah's Quay town council.
 His political views developed following the ending of steel production at Shotton in 1980, which contributed to the area's high local unemployment rates.
 He became an active campaigner for social justice and against domestic violence, identifying as a feminist.

 Sargeant was first elected as the AM for Alyn and Deeside in the National Assembly for Wales election of 2003, after Tom Middlehurst stood down.

 He was appointed Chief Whip of the Labour Group and a Deputy Welsh Minister for Assembly Business in the Third Assembly of the Welsh Assembly Government (31 May 2007).
 He remained Labour Chief Whip when the One Wales coalition government of Labour and Plaid Cymru was announced on 19 July.

 In December 2009, he was made Minister for Social Justice and Local Government in the cabinet of the First Minister of Wales, Carwyn Jones.
 Speaking to the Flintshire Chronicle, Sargeant spoke of his pride in being the first person from North Wales to hold the post.

 In June 2011, he dismissed the three commissioners of the Local Government Boundary Commission for Wales, stating that the body "has lost the confidence of its stakeholders".
 The two others, also members of the Boundary Commission for Wales, resigned their posts there, leading to the start of the Sixth Periodic Review of Westminster constituencies being delayed in Wales.

 Following the 2016 National Assembly election, he was appointed as Cabinet Secretary for Communities and Children.
 He led the Welsh Government's response to the Grenfell Tower disaster in 2017.

 Amidst the 2017 Westminster sexual scandals he was suspended from the Labour Party and removed from his position on 3 November 2017, following unspecified allegations about his personal conduct.